ajs-voices/once-upon-a-dream/scenes/033-christmas-eve-dinner.md

 # Christmas Eve Dinner

-**Alex**
+**Zane**

 I had woken up alone with the sun streaming in my window.
 My apartment was quiet and it felt empty compared to any other day.
 It was Christmas Eve and the most I had done to decorate my place was a fake tree Mandy had brought over my first Christmas in the new apartment.
 It looked like Charlie Brown's no nothing tree except it didn't turn bright and bushy with love.
 I flipped on the little switch.
 "There ya go Charlie.
 Merry Christmas!"

 There was still fresh grounds from the previous morning and my first cup of coffee was glorious.
-Not as good as what Nox had made in the french press but this was still better than my usual brand.
+Not as good as what Angel had made in the french press but this was still better than my usual brand.
 What I couldn't give to feel him next to me right now.

 Where the fuck did that come from?
 The clock on the microwave ticked forward 2:30.
 Shit, I'd really slept in.
 But then again I got in at 5am.
 Max and I had gone to grab breakfast after we locked everything up.
 Drew and Mandy had been gone since 1am.
 They were zombies by the time it got that late.
 So much for having kids I thought.